lostinthesky/openpoll/frontend/README.txt

-Frontend application with AngularJs e rest services
+Frontend application with AngularJs and Rest Services